CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 U=-27.2 eV

-The kinetic and potential energies are 13.6 eV and -27.2 eV, respectively.
+The kinetic and potential energies are 13.6 eV and -27.2 eV respectively.

 Answer:

-The initial energy of the electron is
+The initial energy of the electron is $E_1$

-The energy of the electron when it is excited to level n=4 is
+The energy of the electron when it is excited to level n=4 is $E_2$

 The difference between these two energy levels is equal to the energy of the photon absorbed by the electron.

-The energy of the photon
+The energy of the photon $\Delta$ E = $E_2 - E_1$

 hc=1240 eV

-The wavelength and frequency of the photon absorbed by the hydrogen atom are 98.6 nm and 3.04
+The wavelength and frequency of the photon absorbed by the hydrogen atom are 98.6 nm and 3.04 $\times$ 10 15 Hz respectively.

 Answer:

-As per Bohr's model, the angular momentum of electrons in each orbit is constant and a multiple of
+As per Bohr's model the angular momentum of electrons in each orbit is constant and a multiple of $\frac{nh}{2\pi }$

 The electrostatic force of attraction between the electron and the nucleus provides the required centripetal force for the circular motion of the electron.

-Using equations (i) and (ii), we get
+Using equation (i) and (ii) we get

 Answer: